15 Positive Morning Meditations To Start The Day Happy

 You’re at your strongest in the morning.
 Use that valuable time like currency.
 Invest it.
 See a return from it.
 Get something major done.
 That’s starting the day positively!

-3: Morning Meditation
+3: Morning Meditation for relaxation

 When you meditate in the morning you focus your mind for the rest of the day.
 That perhaps is why Buddha meditated first thing every morning.